attilaolah/wercker-step-gentoo/README.md

         command: echo "This is a command."
     - attilaolah/gentoo:
         command: |
-          echo "This is a multi-line command.
+          echo "This is a multi-line command."
-          echo "It will all be executed by a single call to 'sh -c'."
+          echo "It will all be executed by a single shell call."
 ```

 [1]: //github.com/attilaolah/wercker-box-gentoo